Luckiest Girl Alive (film): Plot

-At the documentary filming, Dean shows up unexpectedly early and Ani flees in a panic.
-Flashbacks see young Ani struggling to deal with the trauma of what happened to her, and not long after, the school shooting took place, perpetrated by Arthur and his friend Ben.
-Peyton and Liam were killed, and Dean was wounded severely and left unable to walk.
-Prior to the funerals, Dean started a rumor that Ani slept with him and helped Arthur and Ben plan the shooting because he did not want to be her boyfriend.
-Ani is consequently shunned by everyone, including Dina, who blamed her for causing her own rape by drinking and partying excessively.
+At the documentary filming, Dean shows up unexpectedly early, causing Ani to flee in a panic.
+Further flashbacks reveal that Ani has been struggling to deal with the trauma of what happened.
+The school shooting takes place not long after, perpetrated by Arthur and his friend Ben.
+Peyton and Liam are killed, and Dean is wounded severely and left unable to walk.
+Prior to the funerals, Dean started a rumor that TifAni slept with him and helped Arthur and Ben plan the shooting.
+Supposedly, this was because he did not want to be her boyfriend.
+TifAni is consequently shunned by everyone, including Dina, who blames TifAni for causing her own rape by drinking and partying excessively.

-Back in 2015, at the publishing of his new book, Ani meets with Dean, who shows little remorse for what he did and threatens to recapitulate his story of her participation in the shooting if she tells anyone.
-However, after being confronted by Ani during the conversation, Dean admits he raped her.
-Having secretly recorded their conversation, Ani leaves.
-She decides to share her experience after encouragement from her boss and ends up writing a piece for The New York Times.
+At a presentation of his new book, Ani meets with Dean, who shows little remorse for what he did and threatens to recapitulate his story of her participation in the shooting if she tells anyone.
+However, after being pressed by her during the conversation, Dean admits he raped her.
+Having secretly recorded their conversation, Ani leaves and decides to share her experience after encouragement from her boss and ends up writing a piece for The New York Times.

 At their rehearsal dinner, Ani receives the final article, which is about to be published, much to Luke's dismay, who says he wishes she had dealt with it privately.
-Ani then confesses she has been using him to hide from her past and decides not to marry him.
-Ani finally begins to move on; she receives an overwhelming reaction from other women who tell her their stories of sexual assault, as she begins her career at The New York Times.
+Ani then admits she has been using him to hide from her past, so decides not to marry Luke.
+Ani finally begins to move on; she receives an overwhelming reaction from other women who tell her their own stories of sexual assault, as she begins her career at The New York Times.